imixs/imixs-cloud/doc/SETUP.md

 	$ kubectl get nodes
 	NAME              STATUS   ROLES    AGE   VERSION
-	master-1   Ready    master   28d   v1.21.6
+	master-1   Ready    master   28d   v1.25.6
-	worker-1   Ready    <none>   28d   v1.21.6
+	worker-1   Ready    <none>   28d   v1.25.4
-	worker-2   Ready    <none>   28d   v1.21.6
+	worker-2   Ready    <none>   28d   v1.25.4
-	worker-3   Ready    <none>   28d   v1.21.6
+	worker-3   Ready    <none>   28d   v1.25.4

-This will show you the current version of kubernetes running on each node
+This will show you the current kubelet version running on each node

 **NOTE:** To upgrade the kubeadm and kubectl versions do not run an `apt upgrade`.
 Instead follow carefully the official [Kubernetes Upgrade Guide](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade/).

-You can check the available versions compared to your current instlled verions:
+You can check the available versions compared to your current installed versions:

 	$ sudo apt update && apt-cache madison kubeadm

 ## Upgrade the Master Node

 To upgrade the kubeadm tool on the master node run:

-	$ sudo apt-get update && sudo apt-get install -y --allow-change-held-packages kubeadm=1.22.x-00
+	$ sudo apt-get update && sudo apt-get install -y --allow-change-held-packages kubeadm=1.25.x-00

 Where you replace the kubeadm version with the version you want to upgrade to.
 Next your can verify the update:

 	$ sudo kubeadm version

-With the following command youc can that your cluster can be upgraded.
+With the following command you can than upgrade your cluster .
 The command fetches the versions you can upgrade to.
 It also shows a table with the component config version states.

 	$ sudo kubeadm upgrade plan

 **Note:** Follow carefully the instruction on the 	[Upgrade Guide](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade/).

+To start an upgrade run:

-	$ sudo kubeadm upgrade apply v1.21.6
+	$ sudo kubeadm upgrade apply v1.25.6

 After following the upgrade command you can finally upgrade kubelet and kubectl:

-	$ sudo apt-get update && sudo apt-get install -y --allow-change-held-packages kubelet=1.22.x-00 kubectl=1.22.x-00
+	$ sudo apt-get update && sudo apt-get install -y --allow-change-held-packages kubelet=1.25.x-00 kubectl=1.25.x-00

 Where you again need to replace the correct version.